 Intermediates will enjoy the Elk Meadows run underneath the Skyline chair to warm up for the day.
 Another lap and you can navigate over to the Monarch lift for steeper blues and scenic runs lined by aspens and conifers.
-To access the remainder of the resort, use the Tunnel Vision run to travel under the ski tunnel; children love this unique experience!
+To access the remainder of the resort, use the Tunnel Vision run to travel through the ski tunnel to the lower mountain and more challenging terrain; children love this unique experience!

 If you’re not up for hiking, just take the Country Road cat track back to the Lookout base.
 There is another fun and rolling black diamond run located underneath the Canyonside lift called Miles’ Meteor.